Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Defender.CosmosDb.md

 ## RECOMMENDATION

-Consider using Microsoft Defender for Azure Cosmos DB to provide additional security for Azure Cosmos DB accounts.
+Consider using Microsoft Defender for Azure Cosmos DB to provide additional security insights for Azure Cosmos DB accounts.

 ## EXAMPLES